 Focus on the Family offers a wide variety of resources for dads and moms to help communicate biblical values to the next generation.
 These are listed below along with a collection of helpful articles.
 We also publish two monthly magazines for children, Clubhouse and Clubhouse, Jr.

-In this iQuestions video from Focus on the Family, Joe White explains how parents can get kids motivated to do devotionals by themselves.
+Getting Kids to Do Devotions: Joe White explains how parents can get kids motivated to do devotionals by themselves.